 I won’t go into too much detail into World War II as most of us would have a rough idea on what went down, but I will give you a refresher on some of the bigger shit-storms.
 In 1940 the Soviets occupy Lithuania, Latvia and Estonia, which are then (surprise surprise) incorporated into the USSR.
 Shortly after that Romania ceded Bessarabia and North Bukovina to the USSR which declares them the Moldavian Soviet Socialist Republic.

-A year later Hitler becomes number one enemy to Butt Nugget when he directs Germany to invade the USSR, and by the end of the year the Germans have occupied Belarus and most of Ukraine.
+A year later Hitler becomes number one enemy to Stalin when he directs Germany to invade the USSR, and by the end of the year the Germans have occupied Belarus and most of Ukraine.
 They surrounded Leningrad (AKA St Petersburg) and nearly bloody got to Moscow, but a last minute Soviet counter-offensive saved Moscow.
 By the end of 1942 the Krouts nearly had Stalingrad (AKA Volgograd), but fucked it up because they did something monumentally stupid; they invaded bloody Russia in winter.
 Seriously.

 When the Germans failed to take Stalingrad, the Soviet troops got swift revenge by eventually capturing of Berlin in May 1945.